adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/Courses.md

 }
 ```

-1.  on one of the lines, put a key phrase you wish to search for and scroll so this phrase is no longer visible in the Custom CSS field.
+1. On one of the lines, put a key phrase you wish to search for and scroll so this phrase is no longer visible in the Custom CSS field.
-2.  while still in the field (as if editing the pasted text) press Ctrl + F on windows or Cmd + F on Mac.
+2. While still in the field (as if editing the pasted text) press Ctrl + F on windows or Cmd + F on Mac.
-3.  a small UI window should pop up allowing you to search for the classes
+3. A small UI window should pop up allowing you to search for the classes
-4.  try searching parts of the text pasted in from step 3).
+4. Try searching parts of the text pasted in from step 3).
-5.  any matching text should become highlighted.
+5. Any matching text should become highlighted.

 ### Expected result